 The Canaan has a flat lying double coat that is medium short, and straight.
 The tail is

 bushy and curls over the back.
-Shedding is bit more than average but quite heavy during seasonal blowing of the coat.
+Shedding is bit more than average and quite heavy during seasonal blowing of the coat.

-An excellent coat grooming tool, that gets high praise from dog owners, is the
+An excellent coat grooming tool, that gets high praise from dog owners for removing loose hair, is the FURminator DeShedding Tool.

-The Canaan dog breed is considered a healthy dog, but can be subject to a few issues common to most dog breeds.
+The Canaan dog breed is considered a healthy dog, but can be subject to a few issues common to most dog breeds such as:

 The Canaan Dog Club of America recommends the following tests be completed for a health evaluation:

-Responsible breeders should make health information of the parents available when puppies are being offered for sale.
+Responsible breeders should provide health information of the parents available when puppies are being offered for sale.

 The Canaan does not require an excessive amount of exercise, but he does need regular daily walks to maintain good health of mind and body.